Recokioshi/brainhub_task/README.md

 ## installation

-As this project contains client and server side so please run install in the root folder and in the /client folder.
+- As this project contains client and server side so please run install in the root folder and in the /client folder.
+- Before you run the server please fill the DB address in the .env file with the DATABASE_URL variable, or directly in the server.ts file.

-All tests can be run with "client:test" and "server:test" scripts.
+- All tests can be run with "client:test" and "server:test" scripts.
   You can run the whole app with "dev" script.